PedroCristo/portfolio_project_1/README.md

 ![Contact Page](./assets/images/readme-images/thanks-page.jpg)

 * Once the user successfully submits a contact form, they will land on the 'Thanks' Page.
-When the button on this page is clicked it brings the users back to the contact form.<br>
+When the button is clicked it brings the users back to the contact form.<br>
 [Live Thanks Page](https://pedrocristo.github.io/portfolio_project_1/thanks-page.html)

 ## Future Features

-### costumer Review Section
+### Customer Review Section

 * Add a Customer Review Section in the Home page.
-This would offer suggestions on how to improve the website and display customers' experiences and opinions of Travel World.
+This would allow users to offer suggestions on how to improve the website and display customers' experiences and their opinions of Travel World.

 ## Technologies Used